peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Mixture></a>
 ## Color Mixture

-In general, mixing RGB colors in a similar way to mixing paint is not as simple as averaging two colors in RGB or other color spaces.
+In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in RGB or other color spaces.
 In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that two pigments or colors can be mixed this way by&mdash;